 - Prior to December 31, 2004, contributions could be deferred from executive officers' monthly salary and from their half-month bonus. - Prior to December 31, 2004, non-employee directors could defer retainer and meeting fees quarterly.
-Assets from the discontinued UPS Retirement Plan for Outside Directors were transferred to the 2004 and Before Salary Deferral Feature in 2003. - No contributions were permitted after December 31, 2004, except as described below. - 46 Notice of Annual Meeting of Shareowners and 2018 Proxy Statement

-- After December 31, 2004, executive officers may defer 1% to 35% of their monthly salary and 1% to 100% of the cash portion of the MIP award.
-They may also defer excess pre-tax contributions if the UPS 401(k) Savings Plan fails the annual average deferral percentage test. - Non-employee directors may defer retainer fees quarterly. - · Elections are made annually for the following calendar year.
+Assets from the discontinued UPS Retirement Plan for Outside Directors were transferred to the 2004 and Before Salary Deferral Feature in 2003. - No contributions were permitted after December 31, 2004, except as described below. - After December 31, 2004, executive officers may defer 1% to 35% of their monthly salary and 1% to 100% of the cash portion of the MIP award.
+They may also defer excess pre-tax contributions if the UPS 401(k) Savings Plan fails the annual average deferral percentage test. - Non-employee directors may defer retainer fees quarterly. - Elections are made annually for the following calendar year.